saltstack/salt/doc/ref/configuration/master.rst

 The minion data cache is a cache of information about the minions stored on the master, this information is primarily the pillar and grains data.
-The data is cached in the Master cachedir under the name of the minion and used to pre determine what minions are expected to reply from executions.
+The data is cached in the Master cachedir under the name of the minion and used to predetermine what minions are expected to reply from executions.

 .. code-block:: yaml